nmstoker/lockebot/README.md

 ### Regular Bot Use

-**NB:** If you've been re-training the Rasa model, you will first want to ensure you've updated the details in METADATA_LOCATION

 * Navigate to the Lockebot folder
 * Activate the virtual environment (*as per the name you chose when you installed Lockebot*)
 	* `source venv/bin/activate`
-* 'python roybot.py' (*or python basebot.py if you want to start from the simpler basebot)
+* `python roybot.py` (*or python basebot.py if you want to start from the simpler basebot*)
-* Enter questions and see how it responds
+* Enter questions and see how it responds :tada:

 See the commands section below, but an important one you will need is 'q' to quit!

+**NB:** If you've been re-training the Rasa model, you will first want to ensure you've updated the details in METADATA_LOCATION

 ### Commands

 There are a handful of simple command shortcuts that trigger actions / toggle useful features.
 To use them, simply type the associated letter into the bot as if it were regular input.

 `q` - **Quit:** this quits the bot (as you would expect!)
 You can also use <kbd>Ctrl-C</kbd> to quit.

 `t` - **Tag:** stores the details of the last intent in the tag file (*eg roybot_tagged.txt for RoyBot*), useful for marking particular problem question/answer items (NB: everything is logged to the history file too, but that can get unwieldy)

-`c` - **Clear the screen:** exactly what you would expect it to do 's' - **Show Parse:** this toggles the output of what Rasa NLU recognised as the intent for each subsequent entry 'v' - **Verbose:** this toggles the response style.
+`c` - **Clear the screen:** exactly what you would expect it to do

+'s' - **Show Parse:** this toggles the output of what Rasa NLU recognised as the intent for each subsequent entry

+'v' - **Verbose:** this toggles the response style.
 When off responses just show the data returned and when on the data is fed into the template system to try to generate a more meaningful sentence style response.
 By default it is true.

 ####Setting logging levels

-`w` - **Warning:** this is the default level of logging (on screen) `i` - **Info:** in conjunction with **show parse** this usually gives enough to follow the basic reasoning behind an answer `d` - **Debug:** prints all manner of details (*excessive for normal use, but can be handy*)
+`w` - **Warning:** this is the default level of logging (on screen)

+`i` - **Info:** in conjunction with **show parse** this usually gives enough to follow the basic reasoning behind an answer

+`d` - **Debug:** prints all manner of details (*excessive for normal use, but can be handy*)

 The commands are intercepted in the main loop, before user input is sent to Rasa, so they do not reach Rasa and do not need to be included in the training data.
 This differs from the way "demo" or "example" are handled, which are treated just like other intents.